mozilla/version-control-tools/docs/mozreview/reviewboard.rst

    to offer little value over just going to Review Board and looking at the original comments there.)

-Granting Review via Ship It
-   There is a **Ship It** checkbox in the reviewer interface of each commit review request.
-This is Review Board's way of granting review (``r+`` in Bugzilla terminology).
+Granting, Denying, and Clearing Reviews
+   There is a dropdown containing standard Bugzilla review flags (``r?``, ``r+``, and ``r-``) in the **Finish Review** dialog in each commit review request.
+The selected value will be set on the corresponding attachment in Bugzilla when the review is published.
+There is also a blank value, which will clear the review flag.
 Since each commit has an associated attachment with review flags in Bugzilla, they need to be reviewed separately.

+   Note that, if a reviewer has previously left a ``r+`` or ``r-`` review, or has cleared the review, resetting it to ``r?`` will cause the review flag in Bugzilla to be both set and directed to the reviewer, since a user cannot set a review flag as someone else.
+If the original ``r?`` has never been changed, then it will be left as is, i.e., set by the commit author.

    While the parent review request (available from the **Review Summary** link on any commit review request) provides a collapsed view of all commits and can be useful to get a global view of the whole commit series, reviewers should generally not leave reviews on it.
+Correspondingly, the review-flag dropdown is disabled on parent review requests.

    There is currently no equivalent to ``feedback+``.
 This workflow is still being discussed.

-Cancelling Reviews
-   If a reviewer leaves a review without a **Ship It**, an existing ``r?`` or ``r+`` flag on the commit attachment will be cleared.
-The flag will still be cleared even if the review does not open any issues.

 Working With "Patches"
 ----------------------